There are three types of target to choose from when building an email-to-target action:

-When you upload your spreadsheet, you will need to map the spreadsheet’s column headers to your account’s data structure.
+When you upload your spreadsheet, you will need to map the spreadsheet’s column headers to the default contact data structure.
+NB.
+The ‘match’ field will be mapped to a field in the supporter data structure.
 If your spreadsheet headers are similar to your account data structure, then the software can automatically pick these up, but double check because it can make mistakes!

 As you can see above, it has not found a field in the account data structure to map the Position Held, Match Field, or My Custom Contact Data 1.
 Either choose a field from the dropdown or go to your Account Settings and create a new field to map to.